API-UTD/.github/profile/README.md

 # Welcome to the Accessible Prosthetics Initiative at the University of Texas at Dallas!

 ## Our Mission
-Our mission to increase accessibility to prosthetics through education, community engagement, and device development
+We aim to increase prosthetic accessibility through education, community engagement, and device development.

 ## Projects
 We have several projects here at UTD API and hope to add more in the near future!